designstem/projects/rgblamp/step3_engineering.md

 ### 2. Develop the Solution

 Development involves the refinement and improvement of a solution, and it continues throughout the design process, often even after a product ships to customers. <f-link to="https://www.sciencebuddies.org/science-fair-projects/engineering-design-process/engineering-design-process-steps">Read more</a>

+-

+### 3. Test and Redesign

+The design process involves multiple iterations and redesigns of your final solution.
+You will likely test your solution, find new problems, make changes, and test new solutions before settling on a final design. <f-link to="https://www.sciencebuddies.org/science-fair-projects/engineering-design-process/engineering-design-process-steps">Read more</a>

 ---